armend26/MyClinic/README.md

 Overview (Dashboard)
 - User's here can see their profile and basic things about their doctor profile.
 - Can create appointments. *(They can reserve dates from the date today and after 1 month,they can't select sunday or saturday)
 - Can see avaiability.
-(Can select avaiabile date,see reserved appointments and convert them to excel)
+(Can select available date,see reserved appointments and convert them to excel)

 Overview (Doctor Dashboard)
-- Can view the total number appointments reserved with him, number of appointments for each day.
+- Can view the total number of appointments reserved with him, number of appointments for each day.
 - Can convert patients list into excel
 - Can convert upcoming appointments into excel
 - Can delete appointments